molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> I don't know.

-<span class="transcript-speaker">Unidentified:</span> I love [that game](https://en.wikipedia.org/wiki/Among_Us).
+<span class="transcript-speaker">Jackson:</span> I love [that game](https://en.wikipedia.org/wiki/Among_Us).
 Such a good game.

 <span class="transcript-speaker">Unidentified:</span> Was that a reference to the game?
-I'm sitting here and I cringed for half a second and then I'm "wait, is he referencing the game or is he just being like, literary?"
+I'm sitting here and I cringed for half a second and then I'm like, "wait, is he referencing the game or is he just being like, literary?"

 <span class="transcript-speaker">High Fidelity:</span> Rob, would you go on Gregg Housh's show?
 With Kirt?

 <span class="transcript-speaker">Monster:</span> I'm embarrassed to say I don't know who he is.

-<span class="transcript-speaker">Kirtaner:</span> Okay, Gregg Housh is another former member of Anonymous who brought it to public prominence with [Project Chanology](https://en.wikipedia.org/wiki/Project_Chanology), the Church of Scientology protests, in 2008.
+<span class="transcript-speaker">Kirtaner:</span> Okay, Gregg Housh is another former member of Anonymous that brought it to public prominence with [Project Chanology](https://en.wikipedia.org/wiki/Project_Chanology), the Church of Scientology protests, in 2008.
 He's a good friend of mine, and he has a Twitch show.
 A Twitch video podcast.
-And I'm a regular host on Friday nights with him.
+Of which I'm a regular host on Friday nights with him.
 And I'm sure he would love to have you on.
 It would be, we would be nice.
 We would be nice to you.
 Fair warning.

 <span class="transcript-speaker">Monster:</span> Alright, drop me a note and we'll figure it out.